Esselle7/Eriantys-table-game/README.md

 To play the game:
 - install Java (https://www.java.com/en/download/manual.jsp)
 - install JDK 17 (https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)
-- generate the jar files on Maven's lifecycle by selecting the "package" entry
+- place the jar files on the Desktop
-- collect the jar files in the target folder of the project: rename "original-PSP60-1.0-SNAPSHOT.jar" to "server.jar" and "PSP60-1.0-SNAPSHOT-shaded.jar" to "client.jar"
-- use _java -jar server.jar_ on the server machine or _-jar client.jar_ on the client machines
+- open the command line and type _java -jar server.jar_ on the server machine or _-jar client.jar_ on the client machines
-Please Note that server will open a socket with the local ethernet ip address